 The results of the institutional survey are necessarily qualitative, due to the nature of the information elicited.
 The overall impression we formed from the survey results is that institutions generally are aware of the issue of writing, and are making efforts to improve the quality of training their candidates receive.
 These efforts are usually a part of a focus on literacy – reading, writing, and oral communication.
 Four institutions require one or more courses in writing instruction for at least some candidates, but most incorporate writing training in either “reading and writing” methods courses, or in literacy methods courses.
 Seven mentioned specifically a focus on literacy or writing across the content areas.
 Only one institution requires one or more courses in writing instruction for all candidates at all three levels.
 Two programs do not specifically address the issue at all.

 Several of the institutions confuse the issues of candidates as writers vs candidates as teachers of writing.
-Several o mentioned specific mechanisms in place in their institutions, either in general education requirements or in the teacher preparation program, intended to assure that candidates meet some minimum standard of writing performance.
+Several mentioned specific mechanisms in place in their institutions, either in general education requirements or in the teacher preparation program, intended to assure that candidates meet some minimum standard of writing performance.
 Some mentioned specific assessment and remedial procedures in place to assure adequate writing skill of their candidates.
-It seems reasonable to believe that before a teacher can be an effective teacher of writing she must first be an adequate writer; but it also seems reasonable to believe that some specific capability must be acquired as a writing teacher, beyond whatever is required to be an adequate writer.
+It seems reasonable to believe that before a teacher can be an effective teacher of writing she must first be an adequate writer, but it also seems reasonable to believe that some specific capability must be acquired as a writing teacher, beyond whatever is required to be an adequate writer.

 A few of the respondents mentioned particular approaches to writing instruction taught by their institutions, most often Process Writing, but most did not endorse any particular approach.
 A few mentioned their involvement with the Kentucky Writing Project, and seemed to believe that this constitutes a theoretical approach.
 This seems to indicate some confusion about just what is a theoretical approach to writing instruction, since KWP, and the National Writing Project of which it is a part are eclectic, and do not favor any particular model.